favian-cyril/BitFridge/README.md

 ### User Target
 1. **University Students** who have limited ingredients to work with, yet plan to cook innovative meals that they otherwise would not have made.
-2. **Young Professionals** who have little time to shop for groceries and prefer to use whatever ingredients they have.
+2. **Dieters** who are seeking to make their own meals that adhere to their diets.

 ### Expected Outcome
 By the end of the semester, **BitFridge** is expected to be able to take a set of